 Electronic Logging Devices (ELDs) Consulting, Compliance & Training

-Comprehensive information, training and advisory services are available by phone, on-site and by video webinar to fleet managers and front-line supervisors employed by motor carriers that have not yet implemented – or are transitioning from AOBRDs to this mandated safety and compliance technology.
-Federal law requires the use of certified ELDs by December 2019.
-There are a host of moving parts related to ELD adoption and many policy-related, practical, and operational issues that must be considered and addressed by fleets.
+Comprehensive information, training and advisory services are available by phone, on-site and by video webinar to fleet managers and front-line supervisors employed by motor carriers that are using ELDs.
+There are a host of moving parts related to ELD use and many policy-related, practical, and operational issues must be considered and addressed by fleets.
 From the law, to the rules, to the many policy and operational considerations and challenges, training and consultation on this topic will be as comprehensive as it gets.
 For example, STC’s one-of-a-kind training will cover more than 25 real-world, operational issues and questions such as:

-- Should my mechanic(s) be assigned an ELD user account to record time when he road tests trucks after repairs?
+- Should my mechanic(s) be assigned an ELD user account to record time when they road tests trucks after repairs?

 - What should a driver do if a shipper forces him to leave a facility and he is out of hours?

 - What do I do when a driver forgets to log on or off the ELD? and,